 We made our way up to the counter and paid around $20 each for our two hour stay, then slipped on one of the plastic watches which allows access inside and would also open our changing cabin.
 We soon found ourselves stepping back outside into the darkness, with the brisk air coaxing us towards the steaming pools that lay ahead.

 We plunged in, immediately relaxed by the 38 degree bath that warded off the winter chill, and a light breeze made the steam swirl up, creating a mystical fog all around us.
 The only sound was the low chatter of other bathers, greeting each other and the morning as we let the thermal waters envelop us.

-My husband and I then set about exploring the rest of the Széchenyi Thermal Bath, making our way past showers, indoor plunge pools, massage tables and even an Aquafitness area.
-It was clear this was the type of place you could easily while away an entire day, and emerge refreshed, rejuvenated and ready to do it all over again the next day.
+We then set about exploring the rest of the Széchenyi thermal spa, making our way past showers, indoor plunge pools, massage tables and even an Aquafitness area.
+It was clear this was the type of place you could easily while away an entire day, and emerge refreshed, rejuvenated and ready to do it all over again tomorrow.

 YOU MIGHT ALSO ENJOY:

 - How to spend 2 days in Budapest, Hungary